migration

 What happens to the AdvancedMD contract if I decide to switch mid-year?

 AdvancedMD's published terms state that fees are non-cancelable during the subscription term.
-Mid-year exit means owing the remaining months regardless of whether the practice has migrated.
-BBB records document cases of continued billing at $429 per-provider rates months after cancellation requests, and at least one case of a billing company settling an early-exit demand.
-Map every AdvancedMD renewal date for every agreement — both the billing company agreement and any individual client-practice agreements — before setting the migration schedule.
-The renewal cliff is a financial event as much as an operational one.
-See the AdvancedMD comparison page for a full breakdown of the pricing math at different provider counts.
+A mid-year exit means owing the remaining months whether or not the practice has migrated.
+BBB records document continued billing at $429 per-provider rates months after cancellation requests, and at least one case of a billing company settling an early-exit demand.
+Map every AdvancedMD renewal date, the billing-company agreement and any individual client-practice agreements, before setting the schedule.
+The renewal date is a financial event as much as an operational one.
+See the AdvancedMD comparison page for the pricing math at different provider counts.

 Do we need to re-enroll with every payer when switching from AdvancedMD?

-Yes, for 837 claim submission and 835 ERA receipt enrollment in most cases.
-EDI enrollment is tied to the submitter ID, which changes when the clearinghouse changes.
-AdvancedMD's clearinghouse infrastructure — historically Optum-linked, with Waystar added in mid-2025 — does not carry enrollment over to Stedi.
-Start payer enrollment work at Stedi the day the contract is signed, not at cutover.
-Medicare and state Medicaid plans run weeks longer than commercial payers.
-BCBS enrollment varies by state.
-For practices that migrated from the legacy Optum connection to Waystar within AdvancedMD during 2025, confirm the current enrollment state for each payer before relying on it — mid-migration enrollment states have produced gaps in 835 receipt in third-party analyses of similar platform transitions.
+Yes, for 837 claim submission and 835 ERA receipt in most cases.
+EDI enrollment ties to the submitter ID, which changes when the clearinghouse changes.
+AdvancedMD's clearinghouse infrastructure, historically Optum-linked with Waystar added in mid-2025, does not carry enrollment to Stedi.
+Start payer enrollment at Stedi the day the contract is signed, not at cutover.
+Medicare and state Medicaid plans run weeks longer than commercial payers, and BCBS enrollment varies by state.
+For practices that moved from the legacy Optum connection to Waystar within AdvancedMD during 2025, confirm the current enrollment state per payer before relying on it; mid-migration states have produced gaps in 835 receipt in third-party analyses of similar transitions.

 Can we import open claims from AdvancedMD so we stop working them there?

-Importing open claims into Medi is not recommended.
-The working state of an open, denied, or appealed claim — the follow-up notes, the denial thread, the appeal documentation, the payer-specific context that the biller carries in their head and in the system — does not survive the export in a usable form.
-Importing the claim record without the working state creates a fresh start on work that is already in progress, and the reconciliation between the imported Medi record and the AdvancedMD history creates audit trail problems.
-The pattern that works is to leave all pre-cutover claims in AdvancedMD under the legacy A/R closeout arrangement, run Medi forward-only, and work the legacy A/R down over sixty to ninety days.
+Making open claims active in Medi on day one is usually not the safe default.
+The working state of an open, denied, or appealed claim (the follow-up notes, the denial thread, the appeal documentation, the payer-specific context the biller carries) does not survive the export in usable form.
+Importing the record without that state restarts work already in progress.
+The approach that works: leave pre-cutover operational work in AdvancedMD under the legacy A/R closeout, run Medi forward-only, and work the legacy A/R down over 60 to 90 days.
+Historical reference import stays available for claim-ledger continuity, with active operations gated behind deliberate promotion.

 What does AdvancedMD actually export when we leave?

-The self-service exports are: patient transaction and visit reports in CSV format; a Microsoft Access database with demographics, transactions, and appointment data; and C-CDA XML clinical records per the USCDIv1 standard.
-The bulk EHR export (SQL database backup) and scanned documents export both require developer assistance to produce and restore.
-Per AdvancedMD's own published migration guidance, financial transaction history for A/R aging is not included in migration tiers; the recommendation is to work the A/R down before migrating.
+The self-service exports are patient transaction and visit reports in CSV, a Microsoft Access database with demographics, transactions, and appointment data, and C-CDA XML clinical records per the USCDIv1 standard.
+The bulk EHR export (SQL database backup) and scanned-documents export both need developer assistance to produce and restore.
+Per AdvancedMD's published migration guidance, A/R aging history is not in the migration tiers, and the recommendation is to work the A/R down before migrating.
 Export fees beyond the self-service formats are quoted on request.
-Request and verify the full export package before the account closes — post-termination retrieval is slower and may carry additional cost.
-For billing companies in the AdvancedMD partner program, note that the PM export covers per-practice data; CBO-level configuration, cross-practice user permissions, and billing-company-level rules are not part of the export and require manual documentation.
+Request and verify the full export package before the account closes; post-termination retrieval is slower and may cost more.
+For billing companies in the partner program, the PM export covers per-practice data only; CBO-level configuration, cross-practice user permissions, and billing-company-level rules are not part of it and require manual documentation.

 How does the 2025 Waystar clearinghouse transition affect our migration?

-In mid-2025, AdvancedMD announced a partnership with Waystar as a preferred clearinghouse alternative, following the industry disruption from the Change Healthcare situation.
-Practices that migrated from AdvancedMD's legacy clearinghouse to Waystar during 2025 may have payer enrollments that are newer and less tested than they appear.
-When moving to Medi, none of those Waystar enrollments carry over — Medi's clearinghouse is Stedi, and enrollment at Stedi is established independently.
-The relevant enrollment check is not whether you were enrolled in Waystar but whether the underlying payer relationship — the trading-partner agreement for 837 submission and the ERA routing for 835 receipt — can be confirmed with each payer before cutover.
-AdvancedMD offers enrollment assistance for Waystar transitions through their support page; for the outbound migration to Stedi, enrollment work starts fresh.
+In mid-2025, AdvancedMD announced a partnership with Waystar as a preferred clearinghouse alternative, after the Change Healthcare disruption.
+Practices that moved from AdvancedMD's legacy clearinghouse to Waystar during 2025 may hold payer enrollments newer and less tested than they look.
+None of those Waystar enrollments carry to Medi: the clearinghouse is Stedi, and enrollment at Stedi is established independently.
+The check that matters is not whether you were enrolled in Waystar but whether the underlying payer relationship (the 837 trading-partner agreement and the 835 ERA routing) can be confirmed per payer before cutover.
+AdvancedMD offers enrollment assistance for Waystar transitions through their support page; for the outbound migration to Stedi, enrollment starts fresh.

 Is this guide current?

-Last reviewed 2026-05-18.
+Last reviewed 2026-06-07.
 AdvancedMD's export tooling, contract terms, clearinghouse partnerships, and pricing change.
 Primary sources for current product positioning are advancedmd.com/medical-billing/, advancedmd.com/software-pricing/, and advancedmd.com/medical-office-software/data-export/.
-Contract terms should be verified directly in the agreement before beginning any migration plan.
-Industry migration timelines are drawn from the Medical Billers and Coders 30-Day Transition Playbook and the CMS Electronic Billing and EDI Transactions guidance.
+Verify contract terms directly in the agreement before beginning any migration plan.
+Transition-risk benchmarks come from the Medical Billers and Coders 30-Day Transition Playbook and payer-enrollment constraints from the CMS Electronic Billing and EDI Transactions guidance.
 For a full side-by-side feature and pricing comparison, see Medi vs AdvancedMD.
 To see how Medi's billing-company workspace is structured, see billing company operations or book a demo.

 References